-For reasons we will explore when we discuss the problem of solidarity in the next lecture, even if these first three problems did not exist -- people had a clear understanding of their objective class interests, those interests were consistent with a unique class formation and they had no competing interests -- it is still problematic that they would decide to participate in any class formation.
+For reasons we will explore when we discuss the problem of solidarity in the next lecture, even if these first four problems did not exist -- people had a clear understanding of their objective class interests, those interests were backed by lived experience and were consistent with a unique class formation and they had no competing interests -- it is still problematic that they would decide to participate in any class formation.
 Classes can remain largely disorganized and unformed collectively because of the dilemmas of collective action.